About us Mō mātou

 Reviewing the operation of the Act

-The review of the operation of the End of Life Choice Act considers whether the legislation is operating well and achieving its intended purposes.
+The review of the operation of the End of Life Choice Act considered whether the legislation is operating well and achieving its intended purposes.

-• the meaning and interpretation of rules or settings in the Act
+• increase clarity around the meaning and interpretation of rules or settings in the Act

-• the effectiveness of mechanisms in the Act, such as those intended to support access and provide safeguards
+• improve the effectiveness of mechanisms in the Act, such as those intended to address issues of access and safety

-• the roles and responsibilities of those involved
+• provide clarity around the roles and responsibilities of those involved

-• alignment of the Act with other pieces of legislation and the wider health system.
+• improve alignment of the Act with other relevant pieces of legislation, and the wider health system (including the Pae Ora (Healthy Futures) Act 2022).

 • have a role under the Act